aliroemhildt/chart-toppers/README.md

 The API repo can be found [here](https://github.com/aliroemhildt/chart-toppers-api)

-The data for this API was built using Express, and the data came directly from Billboard
+This API was built using Express and is deployed to Heroku.
+The data came directly from [Billboard](https://www.billboard.com/).

 ## Install and Setup